bokkypoobah/HoprTokenAudit/code-review/HoprDistributor_flattened.md

      * instead of using 100 we scale the value up to {MULTIPLIER} so we can have more accurate
      * "percentages".
      */
-    function addSchedule(
+    // BK NOTE Low importance - can be improved by checking that percents[] add up to MULTIPLIER function addSchedule(
         uint32[] calldata durations,
         uint32[] calldata percents,